AndyTza/AndyTza/README.md

 ### Hi there 👋

+My name is Anastasios Tzanidakis, but you can call me Andy.
+I'm a third-year astronomy Ph.D. student at the University of Washington.

 <!--
 **AndyTza/AndyTza** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.